infinohq/infino-sdk/README.md

 Official Python SDK for [Infino](https://infino.ai) - the context engine for your data stack.

 **Infino** provides an intelligent unification layer for your data stack.
-Query Elasticsearch, OpenSearch, Snowflake, and 50+ sources in natural language, SQL, QueryDSL, or PromQL.
+Query Elasticsearch, OpenSearch, Snowflake, and other data sources in natural language, SQL, QueryDSL, or PromQL.
 Bring diverse data sources together for deeper analysis—no ETL required.
 Control access via fine-grained RBAC.
 All through one unified API.

 **Built for**:
-- **Connect**: Access 50+ data sources without data movement
+- **Connect**: Access your data sources without data movement
 - **Query**: Natural language, SQL, Query DSL, and PromQL across all sources
 - **Correlate**: Pull together data from different sources for cross-source correlation
 - **Govern**: Fine-grained RBAC for your entire data stack